ropensci-archive/opendata/opendata.md

 -   <pkg>flora</pkg>: Retrieve taxonomical information of botanical names from the Flora do Brasil website.
 -   <pkg>rbhl</pkg>: R interface to the Biodiversity Heritage Library (BHL) API.
 -   <pkg>rgbif</pkg>: Interface to the Global Biodiversity Information Facility API methods.
 [Source on GitHub](https://github.com/ropensci/rgbif)
--   <pkg>rnbn</pkg>: An R interface to the [UK National Biodiversity Network](http://www.nbn.org.uk).
-[Source on GitHub](https://github.com/ropensci/rnbn).
+-   <pkg>rnbn</pkg> ([GitHub](https://github.com/ropensci/rnbn)) is an R interface to the [UK National Biodiversity Network](http://nbn.org.uk).
 -   <pkg>rPlant</pkg>: An R interface to the the many computational resources iPlant offers through their RESTful application programming interface.
 Currently, rPlant functions interact with the iPlant foundational API, the Taxonomic Name Resolution Service API, and the Phylotastic Taxosaurus API.
-Before using rPlant, users will have to register with the [iPlant Collaborative](http://www.iplantcollaborative.org/discover/discovery-environment)
+Before using rPlant, users will have to register with the [iPlant Collaborative](http://www.iplantcollaborative.org/ci/discovery-environment)
 -   <pkg>taxize</pkg>: Taxonomic information from around the web.
 A single unified interface to many web APIs for taxonomic data, including NCBI, ITIS, Tropicos and more.
 [Source on GitHub](https://github.com/ropensci/taxize)
 -   The [tpl](https://github.com/gustavobio/tpl) package doesn't interact with the web directly, but queries locally stored data from [theplantlist.org](http://www.theplantlist.org/), and data will be updated when theplantlist updates, which is not very often.
 There is another package for interacting with this same data, called Taxonstand.

 ###Phylogenetics###

 -   [rotl](https://cran.r-project.org/web/packages/rotl/index.html): R client for the Open Tree of Life API.
-[Source on GitHub](https://github.com/fmichonneau/rotl)
+[Source on GitHub](https://github.com/ropensci/rotl)
 -   [rphylopic](https://github.com/sckott/rphylopic) (not on CRAN): An R client for [Phylopic.org](http://phylopic.org/), a databaes of free silhouettes of animals, embedded in a phylogenetic information framework.
 [Source on GitHub](https://github.com/sckott/rphylopic)
 -   <pkg>treebase</pkg>: An R package for discovery, access and manipulation of online phylogenies.
 [Source on GitHub](https://github.com/ropensci/treebase)